Ismail Darbar

-Ismail Darbar is an Indian film score composer, instrumentalist, violinist and music director.
+Ismail Darbar is an Indian film score composer, instrumentalist, singer, violinist and music director.
+He won the National Film Award for Best Music Direction for Hum Dil De Chuke Sanam (1999).

 Career

 Ismail Darbar is from Surat, Gujarat.
 He worked for several years as a session violinist for leading music directors Laxmikant Pyarelal, Kalyanji Anandji, Bappi Lahiri, Rajesh Roshan, Anand–Milind, Nadeem-Shravan, Jatin–Lalit and A. R. Rahman.
 Finally, he got a break with Sanjay Leela Bhansali's film Hum Dil De Chuke Sanam.
 Earlier, Darbar had played violin for Jatin–Lalit in the movie Khamoshi: The Musical.
 Later, his music in Bhansali's Devdas was acclaimed.
 He did not work with Bhansali after Devdas due to personal differences.
 After Devdas, Darbar did a few more movies but without much success.
 In 2005, he composed for seven out of 12 tracks for Subhash Ghai's Kisna: The Warrior Poet after A. R. Rahman had left the project mid-way to complete an international assignment.
 However, Ghai would later say, "The music [of the film] has turned out so well that you can't distinguish an Ismail song from a Rahman one".

 Darbar, Jatin–Lalit, Aadesh Shrivastava and Himesh Reshammiya were the four judges on Sa Re Ga Ma Pa Challenge 2005.
 Darbar was also a judge for Sa Re Ga Ma Pa Challenge 2007.
 He was also one of the three judges for Amul Star Voice of India 2 and Bharat Ki Shaan: Singing Star – Season 2 on DD National.

 In 2007, Darbar released his first private music album, Rasiya Saajan, directed by S Ramachandran.

 Darbar also appeared on season three of the reality series Bigg Boss which aired on Colors TV.

 In 2018, Darbar co-composed his directorial debut film, Yeh Kaisa Tigdam, with Badshah (Nanu) Khan.

 He entered state-level politics by joining BJP Gujarat in 2011.